 Conversion optimization is not a project, it's a process: just as successful companies work to constantly improve their products and services, they also work to optimize their conversion rate.

-This is how your competitors also practice conversion optimization as a permanent, strategic optimization process.
+In this way, your competitors also practice conversion optimisation as a permanent, strategic optimisation process.
 Once improvements have been achieved, they are lost again over time.
-Therefore, it is very important to implement conversion optimization as a sustainable and long-term process in the company.
+Therefore, it is very important to implement conversion optimisation as a sustainable and long-term process in the company.

 By its very nature, the discipline is data-based: A recommendation that worked for one site does not necessarily work for all other sites .